sa-mw-dach/dev_demos/demos/02_devfiles/README.md

 # Demo 02 - Dev Spaces Devfiles

 ## Introduction
 Some devfiles for testing Dev Spaces functionality.
+Tested on Dev Spaces 3.6.

 ## Simple devfile
 A simple devfile for creating a Dev Spaces workspace is given in [devfile_udi.yaml](devfile_udi.yaml).